MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

 # Concepts behind geometry nodes

-- **input-nodes**:
-    - example: index, position, normal, radius, edge-angle, textures,  ...
-    - are what in shaders are called attributes (=per vertex data) and uniforms (=per shader data)
-    - **selection**:
+## selection
-        - can be dragged to ghe group-input.selection field: then it's an input that is made availble from the geom-node view to the geom-node-modifier menu on the right hand side
+- can be dragged to ghe group-input.selection field: then it's an input that is made available from the geom-node view to the geom-node-modifier menu on the right hand side
     - the value of that custom input may be set to some vertex-group
 - can be some math-operation on the index-node

-- **data-flow nodes**:
-    - cylinder, transform, set-tilt, ...
-    - change and pass geometry.
-- **output-nodes**:
+## capture attribute
+- equivalent to a closure
+- <node1> -> <capture-attribute>+<some input node (like position, spline-parameter, ...)>
-    -
+- <node1> -> <some mutation>
+- <captured attribute> can now be used after <some mutation> ... without that value having been mutated.